What are the risks of payroll outsourcing?

 Although your provider will be doing the bulk of the work, make sure that you’ve put some time aside for the move as well.
 The majority of this will be collecting data on your employees to pass over to your new provider, which they will help you with.

 Getting the timing right can help a lot e.g. avoiding the busy end-of-the-month pay period will help everyone involved.
 You might also want to avoid any busy periods that affect your business specifically.
-Many businesses choose to move to a new provider at the end of their financial year or the tax year, to keep their admin neat and tidy, but you can really switch any time of year.
+Many businesses choose to move to a new provider at the end of their financial year or the tax year, to keep their admin neat and tidy, but you can really change to a new payroll provider any time of year.

 For best practice, your payroll provider may also do one or more parallel payroll runs.
 This means doing a ‘dummy’ run alongside yours to check your calculations are coming up the same to make sure no errors occur on your first go-live pay run.
 They might need to do this several times if you have a complex or large employee base.

-Read our switching guide for more information on this topic.
+Read our switching guide for more information on changing to a new payroll provider.

 To wrap things up, outsourcing your payroll function is not for everyone.
 But if you’re looking to take the next step in growing your business whilst saving resources, it could be a strategic move for your company.